w3f/Grants-Program/README.md

 ## Guidelines

 Anyone is welcome to apply for a grant.
-Projects funded through our programs are broad in scope, but our focus lies on projects with a strong technical focus that demonstrably add value to the Polkadot ecosystem.
+Projects funded through our program are broad in scope, but our focus lies on projects with a strong technical focus that demonstrably add value to the Polkadot ecosystem.
 Therefore, applicants will be expected to present a solid and compelling long-term roadmap.
 We also expect the application teams to have a thorough understanding of the technologies they are planning to use.
 Also note that:

 - Grant payouts are **denominated in USD** and paid out after a milestone has been delivered and _successfully evaluated_.
 Payouts are made in DOT using the 7-day EMA price as listed by Subscan at the day of payout initiation without any top-up requests thereafter due to potential price movements.
 - The program aims to efficiently fund software development that is beneficial for the Polkadot ecosystem as a whole.
 As such, we don't fund **tangential costs** such as business-oriented activities (marketing, business planning), events, outreach, hosting costs, or audits.